SFOE/BFE-Chatbot-Joule-Verne/README.md

 [^3]: ECS uses **Fargate**, so no management of underlying instances is required.
 [^1]: Deployment spans **two Availability Zones** for high availability.
 [^4]: The VPC endpoints are contained in the ECS Security group, and this is necessary to allow traffic with the S3 Gateway Endpoint.
+[^5]: This is primordial (in and out) to allow the JWT exchange between the ALB and Cognito.